 In the root level directory of a website, a robots.txt file containing those two lines would tell Google’s page crawling program not to index any pages from the site.
 On the front of a home in my small town, it might have gotten some odd looks, but that’s about it.
 I had expected at some point that Google would send a streetview car or two down my street, and I would have been able to write a blog post with a streetviews image of the front of my house with a title along the lines of “Google Ignores Robots.txt File: Indexes My House.”
 I ended up not leaving the sign up, but I’m second guessing that now that I know streetviews cars can read. 🙂

 That really shouldn’t have been a surprise back then.
 I wrote a post in 2007 titled Better Business Location Search using OCR with Street Views which described how Google might use OCR to gather information from signs it takes video of for street views.
 The patent filing I wrote about really didn’t discuss how that information might be used, but it presented the possibility of its use.
 I suspect my real life robots.txt file would have been ignored back then, though the drivers of those cars had learned at that point that signs like “Private Street” and “Military Base,” were areas they couldn’t film.

 Google was granted a patent last week that gives us a look at how information from street level signs might be collected and indexed by Google, and compared to online information about the same locations to try to “calibrate” and “score” any information about the places being listed in Google’s index.
 Here’s an image from the patent that shows at a glance the kinds of information it might attempt to read:

 When I read the title for this proposed session a couple of months back, I couldn’t help but start to draft a pitch to join in on the conversation.
-I’ve been carefully watching patents and papers from Google and Apple and others about inventions and interfaces that might transform the way we search in the future, and the way that people might share information and market businesses online.
+I’ve been carefully watching patents and papers from Google and Apple and others about inventions and interfaces that might transform the way we search in the future to one focusing more upon voice queries and visual queries and also transforming the way that people might share information and market businesses online.